datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 address complex global challenges.
 By combining Build Up’s peacebuilding expertise with datavaluepeople’s technical prowess, the platform empowers mediators to analyze social media data at scale, uncovering critical insights that inform conflict prevention strategies.
-Its ability to process terabytes of multilingual data, deliver visualizations, and be adaptable to specific user needs has already made it indispensable to hundreds of peacebuilders.
+Its ability to process terabytes of multi-language data, deliver visualizations, and be adaptable to specific user needs has already made it indispensable to hundreds of peacebuilders.
 With the launch as a public-good platform in 2025, Phoenix is poised to extend its impact further, democratizing access to advanced AI tools for organizations committed to fostering peace.